haskell/blog.haskell.org/content/investigating-lang-ext-semantics/index.md

 is that part of the syntax for type abstractions landed in GHC 9.2, however 9.8 and onwards requires you to enable this language extension.
 This appeared because certain new functionality was introduced behind an old language extension flag, according to [this proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0448-type-variable-scoping.rst#4type-arguments-in-constructor-patterns).
+It says we don't want to introduce new functionality behind established extensions, so that's why we require TypeAbstractions now, where previously ScopedTypeVariables and TypeApplications were enough.

 This extension enables you to bind type variables in pattern matches.
 I don't know why this happened like this, but it happened in 2023: